accel-sim/accel-sim-framework/util/tracer_nvbit/README.md

     The other columns that are in brackets [] may or may not exist based on the instruction characteristics, for example:
     "dest_num" tells us the number of destination registers.
     If dest_num=0, then "reg_dests" will be empty and not exist in the trace.
     If dest_num>0, this means that this instruction has dest_num destination registers, the [reg_dests] will list these registers values.

-    Similarly, the src_num and "reg_srcs".
+	Similarly, the "src_num" and "reg_srcs".

     Finally, the mem_width rule is as following:
-    If mem_width=0, this implies that it is not a memory instruction and [adrrescompress?] [mem_addresses] will be empty. if mem_width>0, this implies that this is a memory instruction with mem_width as the memory width of the data to be loaded per thread, and [adrrescompress?] [mem_addresses] will list the memory addresses in a compressed format.
+    If mem_width=0, this implies that it is not a memory instruction and [adrrescompress?] [mem_addresses] will be empty.
+    If mem_width>0, this implies that this is a memory instruction with mem_width as the memory width of the data to be loaded per thread, and [adrrescompress?] [mem_addresses] will list the memory addresses in a compressed format.

     Example: